When you stand before an audience to give a speech, you take on a responsibility that’s somewhat like that of a wilderness tour guide.

 They’re about to venture into new territory — a series of ideas that may be unfamiliar to them — and you’re the one who’s going to bring them safely through the experience.

-When You Talk is Clearly Structured, No One Will Get Lost!
+When Your Talk is Clearly Structured, No One Will Get Lost!

-When your speech is well-constructed — when one idea logically follows the next, building toward a clear conclusion — your audience will find it much easier to follow along, and you’ll find it much easier to persuade them.
+When your speech is well-constructed — when one idea logically follows the next, building toward a clear conclusion — your audience will find it much easier to follow along, and you’ll find it much easier to both lead and persuade them.

 But that’s not the only benefit of having a clear structure!